mlynch5187/mlynch5187/README.md

-## Hello! 👋 I'm Alex, and I'm a software developer in Denver, Colorado!
+## Hello! 👋 I'm Alex, I'm a software developer in Denver, Colorado!

 ### You can find me on [my personal website][1], or on [LinkedIn][2].